 The Snapdragon 865 is Qualcomm’s premium smartphone application processor for 2020, but not every manufacturer is taking up Qualcomm’s latest and greatest this generation.
-Instead, the “super mid-tier” Snapdragon 765 and 765G are set to feature in a number of prominent handsets, including the LG Velvet and Google Pixel 5.
+Instead, the “super mid-tier” Snapdragon 765 and 765G are set to feature in a number of prominent handsets, including the LG Velvet, OnePlus Nord, and Google Pixel 5.

 Although they’re targeting a more affordable price point, these phones are the flagship products for their respective manufacturers.
 This begs the questions, can they offer a high-end smartphone experience without a flagship-tier processor?